Foramen ovale (skull): Variation

+Development

+Similar to other foramina, the foramen ovale differs in shape and size throughout life.
+In a study using over 350 skulls, the earliest perfect ring-shaped formation of the foramen ovale was observed in the 7th month of fetal life, and the latest in 3 years after birth.

 Clinical significance

-The foramen ovale is used as the entry point into the skull when conducting a Percutaneous Rhizotomy using either radio-frequency ablation, balloon compression or glycerol injection.
+The foramen ovale is used as the entry point into the skull when conducting a percutaneous rhizotomy using either radio-frequency ablation, balloon compression or glycerol injection.
 These are performed to treat trigeminal neuralgia.
-In the procedure, the electrode is introduced through the cheek of an anesthetized patient and radiologically guided into the foramen ovale, with the intention of partially or fully ablating one or more of the divisions (typically the Mandibular) to relieve pain.
+In the procedure, the electrode is introduced through the cheek of an anesthetized patient and radiologically guided into the foramen ovale, with the intention of partially or fully ablating one or more of the divisions (typically the mandibular) to relieve pain.

 This entry point is also used to surgically place local electrodes directly on the surface of the mesial temporal lobe, in order to observe neural activity of patients with suspected focal epilepsy.

 History

 Etymology

 The name "foramen ovale" comes from the Latin "oval hole / window".